Nicholas Tse: Music

 In 1997, partly to help clear the debts incurred by his father, Tse signed a record deal with the Fitto label, which would become Emperor Entertainment Group, and released his first album, My Attitude, to runaway success.
 He won the Most Popular New Artist Award at the 1997 Jade Solid Gold Best Ten Music Awards Presentation.
-In 2000 and 2001, Tse released two popular albums, "VIVA" and "Jade Butterfly" (玉蝴蝶).
-In 2002, Tse received the World's Best Chinese Artist award at the 2002 World Music Award for the latter.
+In 2000 and 2001, Tse released two popular albums, Viva and Jade Butterfly (玉蝴蝶).
+In 2002, Tse received the World's Best Chinese Artist award at the 2002 World Music Award for Jade Butterfly.
 In April 2025, Tse became the first Chinese singer to hold concerts at Kai Tak Stadium.

 Acting

-Tse's most notable films include Young and Dangerous: The Prequel (1998), Gen-X Cops (1999), New Police Story (2004) and Invisible Target (2007).
-Tse's performance in Bodyguards and Assassins (2009) earned him an Asian Film Award at the 4th Asian Film Awards for Best Supporting Actor, and in 2011, Tse received a Hong Kong Film Award for Best Actor at the 30th Hong Kong Film Awards for The Stool Pigeon (2010).
+Tse's notable films include Young and Dangerous: The Prequel (1998), Gen-X Cops (1999), New Police Story (2004), and Invisible Target (2007).
+Tse's performance in Bodyguards and Assassins (2009) earned him the Best Supporting Actor at the 4th Asian Film Awards.
+In 2011, Tse won the Hong Kong Film Award for Best Actor for The Stool Pigeon (2010).

 Tse's notable TV dramas include Aiming High (1998), The Monkey King: Quest for the Sutra (2002), and The Proud Twins (2004).
 Tse also lent his voice to the Hong Kong versions of animation films A Bug's Life (1998) and Lotus Lantern (1999).

 Tse learned martial arts for the screen from Jackie Chan and Chung Chi Li for films such as Gen-X-Cops and Invisible Target.
-He also worked with Donnie Yen in the martial arts film Dragon Tiger Gate.
+He worked with Donnie Yen in the martial arts film Dragon Tiger Gate.
 Tse is a Wing Chun practitioner, trained by fellow actor and friend Philip Ng.